SuzerainY/investant-net/README.md

 The purpose of the Authentication Help module is to contain functions regarding the aiding of JWT and other token authentication, form guardrails, and any methods pertaining to verification and authentication of users.

-The `isValidUsername()`, `isValidEmail()`, and `isValidPassword()` methods verify user inputs from our account-related forms to fit our expectations for usernames, emails, and passwords.
+The `isValidUsername()`, `isValidEmail()`, `isValidPassword()`, and `isValidText()` methods verify user inputs from our account and communication related forms to fit our expectations for usernames, emails, passwords, and text bodies.
 We make use of regular expressions which ensure inputs meet our defined patterns.

 We will be attempting to minimize the distasteful usernames that can be created on the site.